Time Series Forecasting Implementation

 - External features with future information (known future covariates vs. past covariates)

-Temporal Features:
+Temporal features:

 df['hour'] = df.index.hour